 - 1 Log in to Service Manager with an administrator account. - 2 Click Tailoring > Web Services > WSDL Configuration.
 The External Access Definition form opens. - 3 For Service Name, type ucmdbIntegration. - 4 Click Search.
 Service Manager displays a record list of the objects that make up the ucmdbIntegration web service. - 5 Select the existing web service object to which you want to add the CI attribute.
 For example, select ucmdbComputer. - 6 Click the Fields tab.
-Service Manager displays the fields published as web service objects. - 7 Select an empty row in the Fields list. - For Field, select the Service Manager column name where you want to store the incoming CI attribute values.
-For example, os.manufacturer.

-- 9 For Caption, type the name you want Service Manager to use when publishing the field as a web service object.
+Service Manager displays the fields published as web service objects. - 7 Select an empty row in the Fields list. - 8 For Field, select the Service Manager column name where you want to store the incoming CI attribute values.
+For example, os.manufacturer. - Service Manager displays the fields from all join tables associated with the table listed in the Name field.
+For example, joincomputer displays fields from the device and computer tables. - 9 For Caption, type the name you want Service Manager to use when publishing the field as a web service object.
 For example, OSVendor. - The Caption name must match the object name you listed in the XSL transformation file on the UCMDB. - 10 Click Save.
 The new web service object will be available the next time you restart the Service Manager system.